andrewjmack/coronary-disease-predictive-model/README.md

 6. [Resources](#resources)

 ## Overview
-This project is attempting to predict coronary heart disease using logistic regression to identify whether or not a patient is likely to have heart disease.
-In addition, PCA will be conducted in order to identify which parameters have the most impact on the outcome of heart disease.
+This project is attempting to predict coronary heart disease using deep learning models as well as other classifiers to identify whether or not a patient is likely to have heart disease.
+In addition, the features used for in input in our models will be investigated to determine which, if any, have the most impact on the outcome of heart disease.
 As a result, this project will be used to both predict heart disease in patients and give recommendations to healthcare professionals to give to their patients on how to mitigate their chance for heart disease.

 ## Repo Contents
 - README.md